Klaviyo icon

 How We Evaluated

-E-commerce email marketing is different from regular email marketing.
+Ecommerce email marketing is different from regular email marketing.
 You need abandoned cart flows, post-purchase sequences, product recommendations, and segmentation based on what people bought, browsed, or added to their cart.
-A platform that's great for newsletters might be terrible for store automation.
-This list focuses on what each platform offers for online stores specifically.
+A platform that's great for newsletters might be terrible for ecommerce automation.
+This list focuses on what each software platform offers for online stores specifically, not just whether it can send campaigns.

-We evaluated each platform on four e-commerce-specific criteria: depth of store integration (product sync, purchase tracking, browsing data), pre-built e-commerce automations (abandoned cart, win-back, browse abandonment), revenue attribution (can you see which email generated which sale), and SMS capabilities (increasingly important for store communication).
-We tested integrations with Shopify, WooCommerce, and BigCommerce.
+We evaluated each platform on four ecommerce-specific criteria: depth of store integration (product sync, purchase tracking, browsing data), pre-built ecommerce automations (abandoned cart, win-back, browse abandonment), revenue attribution (can you see which email generated which sale), and SMS capabilities (increasingly important for store communication).
+We tested fit across Shopify, WooCommerce, and BigCommerce, since the best email automation software for one store stack is not always the best for another.

 1. Klaviyo